wellsy57/Home-Assistant-Project/README.md

 # Home-Assistant Project

-This is a place to document my progress with moving from mySCADA to Home-Assistant the aim being to provide for a more reliable means of local, remote control and monitoring of my existing home systems
+This is a place to document my progress with moving from mySCADA to Home-Assistant the aim being to provide a more reliable means of local and remote control and monitoring of my existing home systems

 ## Background